JosephKemper/cse210-hw/prove/Develop05/Polymorphism Design Activity.md

 Define class behaviors
     1. What are the behaviors this class will have in order to fulfill its responsibilities?
 (In other words, what things should this class do?)
         Goal =
-            DisplayIntroMessage : Void -- Displays the intro text for each goal.
-            SetGoal -- Runs the process to set a goal LoadGoals -- Loads goals from a file SaveGoals -- Saves goals to a file ListGoals -- Displays all goals and their current status CompleteGoal -- Runs the process of completing a goal and awarding appropriate points GetGoalList
+            SetGoal -- Runs the process to set a goal LoadGoals -- Loads goals from a file SaveGoals -- Saves goals to a file ListGoals -- Displays all goals and their current status RecordEvent -- Runs the process of completing a goal and awarding appropriate points GetGoalList
             SetGoalList
             GetGoalName